wafflepie/redux-syringe/docs/faq/internals.md

 - Reducers: the root reducer is assembled from `store.entries.reducers` directly.
 - Middleware: the root middleware essentially iterates over current `store.entries.middleware` per each action.

 The `path` property is mainly useful for reducers, allowing deep reducer injection for a [view-based state structure](/tutorial/04-view-state-management).
-Additionally, Redux Tools allow us to inject epics and middleware as functions or within an array.
+Additionally, Redux Syringe allows us to inject epics and middleware as functions or within an array.

 ```js
 store.injectEpics([someEpic, anotherEpic]);